The 2023 Annual Grant Round of the Channel 7 Children’s Research Foundation.

 - Applicants submit an Expression of Interest (EOI) online using the submission platform ‘Submittable’, which can be accessed via the link at the bottom of this page.

 - Short-listed applicants will be invited to submit a full grant application via Submittable.

-- Community-based studies, clinical studies, or basic science projects focused on children’s health, education and welfare are invited.
+- Basic science projects, clinical studies or community-based studies focused on children’s health, education and welfare.

-- It is preferable that all members of the research team are located in South Australia.
+- National collaboration is encouraged where necessary, but it is preferable that all members of the research team are in South Australia.

 - International collaboration may be allowed where special skills are not available in South Australia.

-Applications for research grants can be made in one only of three categories:
+Applications for research grants can be made in one of the following three categories: